 Dedicated Music Space, music stand, grand piano, three windows

 *** Specialties ***

-lessons and have received the highest feedback rating from students.Stage singing.
-I have 20 years experience on the operatic , music theater and cabaret theatre stages.
+Onstage singing: I have 25 years experience on the operatic, music theater and cabaret theatre stages.